Clinton, South Australia: Present day

 Clinton, "the Gateway to the Eastern Yorke Peninsula", is a 1.5 hour drive from the capital of South Australia, Adelaide.

 Having a boat ramp, Clinton is popular for trailer boating.
 It has a beach for children, along with recreational fishing and crabbing areas.
 Raking for blue swimmer crabs is done on the extensive mud flats at low tide.
 As a result, since the 1950s the township has attracted the construction of beach and holiday houses.

-Accommodation in the town is varied and includes the Beach Front Caravan and Cabin Park and various holiday rentals.
+Accommodation in the town is varied and includes various holiday rentals.
 Shopping is available at the Local General Store and in the township of Ardrossan a 23 km down the road.

 The rural land surrounding Clinton is primarily used for dry grain farming of wheat and barley, with some sheep grazing.